MrValdez/Roshambo/README.md

 - **rps.randomRange()** functions similarly to **rps.random()** but returns a floating number between [0..1].

+- **rps.enemyName()** returns name of current enemy.
+Used for debugging.
+Don't use this to check opponent's name when deciding the AI's move.

 ## Simpliest example of AI-to-test suite interface

 ```